 What if a cloud could play the piano?
 This question is no longer as absurd as you would think, thanks to a new project by creative artist David Bowen.
 Take a listen to the result below.

-The playing is made possible by a computer programme, which takes the images from the camera and records how the clouds move over virtual keys on a pian ocomputer programme.
+The playing is made possible by a computer program, which takes the images from the camera and records how the clouds move over virtual keys on a piano computer program.
 It then sends the information to the machine to play a real piano.

-Other artists have made use of nature’s creative abilities to directly influence music making.
-Earlier this year, we reported on the project employing music to depict the impact of climate change on forests in Alaska by having each instrument in a piece represent a type of tree.
+Other artists have made use of nature’s creative abilities to directly influence music-making.
+Earlier in the year 2016, we reported on the project employing music to depict the impact of climate change on forests in Alaska by having each instrument in a piece represent a type of tree.